Wolfsburg's Mbabu out of Europa League after virus positive - WHIZ News

 Wolfsburg coach Oliver Glasner said the Switzerland defender would “definitely” not travel with the team to the Ukrainian capital Kyiv to play Shakhtar on Wednesday.
 He has not been training with the team, Glasner added.

-Wolfsburg said July 25 that Mbabu had tested positive and was in isolation at home.
+Wolfsburg said on July 25 that Mbabu tested positive and was in isolation at home.
 He was not displaying symptoms, the club said at the time.

 The right back played 20 games for Wolfsburg in the Bundesliga this season, including 90 minutes in all nine games after the league resumed in May amid the pandemic.